1932 Campeonato Paulista

 The 1932 Campeonato Paulista, organized by the APEA (Associação Paulista de Esportes Atléticos), was the 31st season of São Paulo's top association football league.
-Palestra Itália won the title for the 4th time. no teams were relegated and the top scorer was Palestra Itália's Romeu with 18 goals.
+Palestra Itália won the title for the 4th time.
+No teams were relegated.
+The top scorer was Palestra Itália's Romeu, with 18 goals.

 System

 The championship was disputed in a single-round robin system, with the team with the most points winning the title.
-Originally two rounds would be held, but the championship was interrupted in early July due to the outbreak of the Constitutionalist Revolution, only returning in mid-November, leaving no dates left within the year for a second round.
+Originally two rounds would be held, but the championship was interrupted in early July due to the outbreak of the Constitutionalist Revolution.
+It only resumed in mid-November, leaving no dates left within the year for a second round.